joacortez/fzf-win/README.md

 ### Path to dependencies 🗂️

 If don't want to add the needed dependencies to the PATH or are having issues with them, you can specify the path to the installation directory for each dependency.
-Run `ff --health` to check if the dependencies are acessible and check the config file is to update it if needed.
+Run `ff --health` to check if the dependencies are accessible and check the config file is to update it if needed.
 In fzf-win.cfg update the following part with your paths

 ```cfg